 Rapadura sugar is a solid form of unrefined cane sugar typically produced and consumed in Latin American and Asian countries.
+It has a high molasses content, which gives it its caramel-like color.

 Rapadura sugar is a type of brown cane sugar that’s high in molasses.